cunybpl/nycet_pnp/src/content/guides/components/constant-speed-compressor-and-motor.md

 </table>
 </div>

-### Calculation Methodology
+## Energy Consumption Quantification

+The primary energy source for a constant-speed compressor is the electricity used to run the compressor motor.
 The general methodology for quantifying the electricity consumption of a constant-speed compressor and motor involves measuring their electrical energy use.
 Depending on operational variability, daily or weekly models incorporating cooling load or a proxy (such as outdoor air temperature) may be developed to better characterize consumption.
 The typical energy use of a constant-speed compressor is estimated using its simulated yearly schedule.
 A more detailed explanation of the calculation methodology is provided below.

-<i>Click the button below to go to the calculators for this component.</i>
+### How to Quantify

+The following downloadable file(s) can be used to calculate energy consumption based on the measurements taken for a constant speed compressor and motor:

+{{< downloadable_file title="Constant Speed Pump Energy Using Motor Runtime Data" >}}

+{{< downloadable_file title="Constant One or Two Speed Pump Energy Using kW Data" >}}

+{{< downloadable_file title="Constant One or Two Speed Pump Energy Using Electrical Current Data" >}}

+{{< admonition type="note" >}}
+For more details about the methodology behind the calculators above see [Pump Motor Energy Consumption](/documents/calculation-methodology/pump-motors-energy-consumption).
-{{< calculation_methodology calculation_methodology_id=6 >}}
+{{< /admonition >}}

 ## Further Reading